exe1023/dialogue_metrics_docker/README.md

 └── results (test results goes here)
 ```

-## Known Problems:
+## Known Problems (9/27 Updated):

-1. Slow running speed of fed: In the original implementation, authors only implement the inference for single instance and there is no batch inference for the fed.
+1. ~~Slow running speed of fed: In the original implementation, authors only implement the inference for single instance and there is no batch inference for the fed.~~ -> I have implemented batch inference for FED.
+Now the performance bottleneck lie on gpu memory size.
 2. Weird score of USR-DRc and USR-DRf two metrics in usr: Currently I have not identiefied the cause of this problem, but have some guesses.
 In original paper, authors use `fact` with dialogue context to train RoBERTa on retrieval tasks to score responses.
 Here since we have no `fact` in our application, I simply copy the dialogue context as `fact` and use it as input.
 Another guess is it is due to the very long input / output length.
-Since it is the retrieval-based model, it is possible that the model gives very high score to long response as it may include more related information.
+Since it is the retrieval-based model, it is possible that the model gives very high score to long response as it may include more related information. -> I have discussed with authors of USR metrics.
+They told me USR metrics is desgined as self-supervised metrics but not for zero-shot evaluation.
+Thus it is reasonable that sometimes it gives weird results on our dataset.
+If we want to use it, we need to finetune it using our dialogues.
+However, currently we have few dialogues for training / development.
+We are still figuring our how to overcome this problem.